 In the "Your Plans" view, hovering over plan names will reveal important tool tips.
 To display them:

 1) Click "Your Plans" in the top left corner of your screen.

 2) Hover over a plan name.
 Tools will appear to the right of the name.

 Hovering over a Parameter reveals a nifty "move this up or down" option

 Hovering Over a Value Reveals an Additional Tool Tip

 This "branching" icon allows for value expansions.
 They allow for maximized variation in tests without increasing the number of tests by using general categories instead of explicit values.

-Additionally under the "Constraints" tab, inputs can be paired such that they are required to appear together in tests (Married) or separately (Invalid).
+Additionally under the "Constraints" tab, inputs can be required to appear together in tests (Bound) or require to not appear in tests (Invalid).
 They allow you to prevent "impossible to test for" scenarios from appearing in your test scenarios when you click on the "Test Cases" button.
 More information about these features are found in these Hexawise help files: